 A few years back, I moved to the Golden State and was immediately in awe of California’s beauty and diversity.
 To discover as much as possible as quickly as possible, I would go on road trips almost every weekend.
 Over the years, I got to know California in ‘n’ out (pun totally intended).
 Wide beaches, majestic mountains, enchanting deserts, lush forests, world-famous cities, charming little towns — it became clear that California has it all.

 One weekender I’ve had on repeat is a San Francisco to Los Angeles road trip because there is always something new to see from a coastal cove to a food spot.
 My last time driving this road trip, I extended it with a day in Palm Springs and the trip turned out to be even better.

 So, here it is my ultimate long weekend California road trip itinerary that I’m super excited to share it with you, dear Salt & Wind readers.
 Let’s hit the road!

 Day 1 | San Francisco to Monterey (~120 miles)

 Start your California road trip itinerary by heading from San Francisco to Monterey.
-Most people drive the 101 freeway until they merge onto Highway 1 but I say take the Great Highway starting at the Ocean Beach.
-The payoff is picture-perfect seaside views of surfers waiting for waves on the wide open Pacific.
+Most people drive the 101 freeway until they merge onto Highway 1 but I say take the Great Highway starting at Ocean Beach.
+The payoff is picture-perfect seaside views of surfers waiting for waves on the wide-open Pacific.

 Stop at Sam’s Chowder House in Half Moon Bay for a cup of warming chowder or the famous Dungeness crab roll.
 After, take a short break at Point Pigeon Lighthouse and clock in some history time at this the oldest lighthouse in California.